 RHF incorporates design input from Forward Controls, the changes include:

 1. Omission of QD swivel attachment points.
-Location of the front sling attachment is left to individual users, an MSQ-H (MLOK Sling mount, QD, Heavy) is included.
+Location of the front sling attachment is left to individual users.

 2. Barrel cooling vents changed to the classic round shape.
 One might say we're paying homage to Knight's Armament's RAS and RIS where meaningful modular revolution began.